 When You Feel So Overwhelmed You Don't React The Way You Want To

-Parenting is hard, you guys.
+hard, you guys.
 You're sleep deprived and you feel an intense amount of unending pressure and you're constantly being pushed in a number of directions simultaneously, taking care of not only a kid but yourself and maybe your job and maybe your partner and your home and every other responsibility an adult has.

 So, it comes as no surprise that feeling so overwhelmed you either snap or yell or say something you don't mean or just react in a way you wouldn't normally react, is normal.
 It's not your fault.
 You're a human being and you have limits and I guarantee you, your kid will test them.
 Now, should we work to keep those reactions to a minimum and remove ourselves from certain situations before those reactions occur?
 Of course.
 I know I do and I've learned — through trial and error, mostly — that retreating to the bathroom for a few minutes is a better alliterative to yelling or lashing out irrationally.